 Mr. Sass says, "I'm not really certain why first year 911s have become darlings to so many people...
 Why wasn't its specialness more obvious to me at the time?"

 I have an answer for Mr. Sass: it wasn't obvious because it doesn't actually exist, the early 996 isn't really more special.
 It's just a bit different.

-12/16/202 Update: After originally penning this post, one of the foremost propagator's of the "Early 996" myth has now put his Early 996 up for sale.
-This individual has spent the past year or more going on every early build 996 listing on Bring-a-Trailer and posting a litany of ridiculous comments about the glory of the Early 996 (as well as the rarity of the color of his own car).
-I'm talking 8 or 9 posts an auction, same posts in each one.
+12/16/2021 Update: After originally penning this post, one of the foremost propagator's of the "Early 996" myth has now put his Early 996 up for sale.
+This individual has spent the past year or more going on every early build 996 listing on the internet, including Bring-a-Trailer, and posting a litany of ridiculous comments about the glory of the Early 996 (as well as the rarity of the color of his own car).
+I'm talking 8 or 9 posts per auction, the same posts in each one repeated near daily.
 He has also posted repeatedly in Rennlist Forums about the objective superiority of the early cars.
 And predictably, despite droning on about the "engineering marvel" that is the M96 with a dual row bearing, he didn't trust the bearing on his own car, and is advertising it as replaced by an LN Mfging unit.

 So after chumming the waters for a year, he's ready to cash in.
 I'm not in the least bit surprised.

 Park, Reverse, Neutral, Drive, Low, or PRNDL.
 Five letters in sequence burned into the mind of anyone who has driven a typical slush box tranny.
 In fact, so ubiquitous is that series of letters that automotive engineers and designers often refer to the lever or selector for an automatic transmission as a "prindle."